 As a restaurant delivery driver, you pick up orders from various establishments and deliver them to the client’s door.
 Many savvy restaurant delivery couriers drive for more than one app simultaneously (called multi-apping) to raise their dollars-per-mile rate (although this can cause a range of logistical headaches).

 - DoorDash: The most-used food delivery app in the country, accounting for over half of U.S. market share.
 For you as a driver, this means more orders and more participating restaurants to get gigs from.
+Learn more in our DoorDash delivery driver review.

 - Favor: Operates in cities all over Texas, and while they mostly deliver restaurant food, they also deliver dry cleaning, clothing, groceries and more.
 They promise delivery in under one hour.